 The field of Rhetoric examines how and why certain messages, images, or modes of communication (what we call "rhetoric") moves audiences.
 Why, for example, does a song become a hit at a particular moment in history?
 Or why does one presidential candidate's speech send ripples through the nation while another's falls flat?
 Or why does an image—like the face of Che Guevara—circulate across publics and take on various meanings, like freedom, revolution, or radical chic?

-As Aristotle put it, rhetoric is the "art of moving souls."
+Rhetoric has been described as the "art of moving souls" and this is as true today as when Aristotle first said it 2500 years ago.
 The more difficult question is, What is not rhetorical?
 Even objects that seem to be outside of humanity's desire to communicate—like trees or mountains or the arrangement of chairs in a classroom—are all sites to which humans give meaning.
 The study of rhetoric is designed to empower us to decode the messages around us so that we may more critically examine our place in the world and in relation to others.
 What this means in the twenty-first century is critically analyzing all kinds of messages that are flying at us each moment.

 Rhetoric is not just ancient history.
 Here are some great examples of modern rhetoric and persuasion at work: